Texas Workforce Commission Grant Information | 2017 – 2018

 Travel, Food, and Lodging Costs

-All awards will be delivered as either direct payment for equipment, supplies, or registration costs, or as reimbursements for previously incurred costs.
+All awards will be delivered as either direct payment to FIRST®; as gift cards/store credit to AndyMark or REV Robotics; direct payment to Affiliate Partners for event fees; or as reimbursements for previously incurred costs.
 No payment will be made to a team without documentation of expense.
+Additional terms will apply to grant recipient teams – your grant notification email will contain full details.

 Championship registration fees

-Any Texas Workforce Commission awarded team that qualifies at a Texas event for their Region Championship, Super Regional Championship, or World Championship will have that Championship registration fee covered by FIRST® in Texas through Texas Workforce Commission funds.
-Teams that qualify for a Championship spot from a waitlist or event outside of Texas are not eligible to have their Championship registration fee covered.
+Any Texas Workforce Commission awarded team that qualifies at a Texas event for the South Super Regional Championship will have the South Super Regional Championship event fee covered by FIRST® in Texas through Texas Workforce Commission funds.
+Teams that qualify from an event outside of Texas are not eligible to have this fee covered.